daedalus/ImpactGuard/README.md

 ## Direct Competitors (Python API analysis space)

 The table below compares ImpactGuard against the tools most commonly used for Python API change management, static analysis, and release automation.
+As of 2026-05, to our knowledge:

 | Feature | **ImpactGuard** | **griffe** | **python-semantic-release** | **commitizen** | **pyright / mypy** |
 |---|---|---|---|---|---|